We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 How to Make

 Gather all the ingredients.
 Slice the spring onion, mince the garlic, slice or cube the ham, zest and juice a lemon, grate the Parmesan, and chop the parsley.

-Cook the 12 ounces of bow tie pasta in a large pot of boiling salted water until it’s al dente.
+Cook the 12 ounces of the bow ties in a large pot of boiling salted water until it’s al dente.
 Reserve 1/2 cup of cooking water.

-Drain the pasta.
-Put the cooked pasta in a large bowl and toss with 2 tablespoons of pasta water.
+Drain it then put it in a large bowl and toss with 2 tablespoons of pasta water.